celestiaorg/docs/docs/concepts/submit-data.md

 ## API

-Users can currently create and submit BlobTxs in four ways.
+Users can currently create and submit `BlobTx`s in four ways.

 ### The celestia-app consensus node CLI